beso-devo/finance_house_test/README.md

 ---

 ## Assumptions

-# Git commit - Old BloC version uses
+# Old BloC version uses

 You can check this commit I was using the old way to yeild the states and old approach I upgraded it to be on latest version and also we have another way like using cubits.